realworldocaml/book/en/maps-and-hashtables.md

        Type Reverse.comparator is not compatible with type String.comparator
 ```

+### Trees

 As we've discussed, maps carry within them the comparator that they
 were created with.
 Sometimes, often for space efficiency reasons, you
 want a version of the map data structure that doesn't include the
 comparator.
 You can get this with `Map.to_tree`, which returns the
-tree type that the map is built on top of, which doesn't include the
+tree that the map is built on top of, which doesn't include the
-comparator directly.
+comparator.

 ```ocaml
 # let ord_tree = Map.to_tree ord_map;;